santisq/PSCompression/docs/en-US/Expand-ZipEntry.md

 ### -Destination

 The destination directory where to extract the Zip Entries.

+> [!NOTE]
-This parameter is optional, when not used, the entries are extracted to the their relative zip path in the current directory.
+> This parameter is optional, when not used, the entries are extracted to the their relative zip path in the current directory.

 ```yaml
 Type: String